-WAC 246-290-315 State action levels (SALs).
+WAC 246-290-315 State action levels (SALs) and state maximum contaminant levels (MCLs).
 (1) The department shall consider the following criteria to select a contaminant for developing a SAL:

-(a) Drinking water is a contributor of the contaminant to human exposure.

-(b) The contaminant is known to occur or there is a high probability that the contaminant will occur in public water systems at levels of public health concern.
-Sources of occurrence information include, but are not limited to:

-(i) Washington state department of agriculture;

-(ii) Washington state department of ecology; and

-(iii) Monitoring results reported in accordance with 40 C.F.R.
-141.35.

-(c) The contaminant has a possible adverse effect on the health of persons exposed based on peer-reviewed scientific literature or government publications, such as:
+- (a) Drinking water is contributes to human exposure to the contaminant. - (b) The contaminant is known or likely to occur in public water systems at levels of public health concern.
+Sources of occurrence information include, but are not limited to: - (i) Washington state department of agriculture; - (ii) Washington state department of ecology; and - (iii) Monitoring results reported in accordance with 40 C.F.R.
+141.35. - (c) The contaminant has a possible adverse effect on the health of persons exposed based on peer-reviewed scientific literature or government publications, such as: - (i) An EPA health assessment such as an Integrated Risk Information System assessment; - (ii) Agency for Toxic Substances and Disease Registry toxicological profiles; - (iii) State government science assessment; and

-(i) Integrated risk information system;

-(ii) Agency for Toxic Substances and Disease Registry toxicological profiles; and

-(iii) EPA exposure factors handbook and guidelines for exposure assessment.

-(d) A certified drinking water lab can accurately and precisely measure the concentration of the contaminant in drinking water at and below the level of public health concern using EPA-approved analytical methods.

-(2) If a contaminant meets the criteria in subsection (1) of this section, the department may develop a SAL based on the following:

-(a) Available peer-reviewed scientific literature and government publications on fate, transport, toxicity and health impacts of the contaminant and relevant metabolites;

-(b) The most sensitive human biological system such as reproductive and endocrine systems within the populations of concern such as pregnant females, young children, or overburdened and underserved communities.

-(3) The state board of health shall consider the department's findings under subsections (1) and (2) of this section when considering adopting a SAL under this chapter.
+- (iv) EPA guidelines for exposure assessment such as the EPA exposure factors handbook. - (d) A certified drinking water lab can accurately and precisely measure the concentration of the contaminant in drinking water at and below the level of public health concern using EPA-approved analytical methods. - (2) After consideration of the criteria in subsection (1) of this section, the department may develop a SAL based on the following: - (a) Evaluation of available peer-reviewed scientific literature and government publications on fate, transport, exposure, toxicity and health impacts of the contaminant and relevant metabolites; - (b) Assessment based on the most sensitive adverse effect deemed relevant to humans and considering susceptibility and unique exposures of the most sensitive subgroup such as pregnant women, fetuses, young children, or overburdened and underserved communities; and - (c) Technical limitations to achieving the SAL such as insufficient analytical detection limit achievable at certified drinking water laboratories. - (3) The state board of health shall consider the department's findings under subsections (1) and (2) of this section when considering adopting a SAL under this chapter.

-(4) Contaminants with a SAL.

-(a) If a SAL under Table 9 is exceeded, the purveyor shall take follow-up action as required under WAC 246-290-320.
+- (4) Contaminants with a SAL. - (a) If a SAL under Table 9 in this section is exceeded, the purveyor shall take follow-up action as required under WAC 246-290-320.
+For contaminants where the SAL exceedance is determined based upon an RAA, the RAAs will be calculated consistent with other organic contaminants per WAC 246-290-320(6) or other inorganic contaminants per WAC 246-290-320(3).

+STATE ACTION LEVELS

 Contaminant or Group of Contaminants SAL SAL Exceedance Based On:

-Bromomethane 5 ug/L RAA
+Bromomethane 5 μg/L RAA

-DCPA acid metabolites 85 ug/L RAA
+DCPA acid metabolites 85 μg/L RAA

-Dichlorodifluorom ethane 530 ug/L RAA
+Dichlorodifluoromethane 530 μg/L RAA

-Trichlorofluoromet hane 1,300 ug/L RAA
+Trichlorofluoromethane 1,300 μg/L RAA

-Naphthalene 14 ug/L RAA
+Naphthalene 14 μg/L RAA

-TABLE 9 STATE ACTION LEVELS

-Contaminant or Group of Contaminants SAL SAL Exceedance Based On:

-1,2,3- Trichloropropane 21 ug/L RAA
+1,2,3-Trichloropropane 21 μg/L RAA

-Per- and polyf luoroalkyl subs tances (PFAS)
+Per- and polyfluoroalkyl substances (PFAS)

 PFOA 10 ng/L Confirmed detection

 PFOS 15 ng/L Confirmed detection

 PFHxS 70 ng/L Confirmed detection

 PFNA 14 ng/L Confirmed detection

-PFBS 1,300 ng/L Confirmed detection
+PFBS 860 ng/L Confirmed detection

-(b) If a system fails to collect and submit a confirmation sample to a certified lab within five business days of notification from the certified lab of the initial sample results, the results of the initial sample will be used to determine compliance with the SAL.
+(b) If a system fails to collect and submit a confirmation sample to a certified lab within ten business days of notification of the sample results, or as required by the department, the results of the original sample will be used to determine compliance with the SAL.